paulrobello/parllama/README.md

 ## What's new

-### v0.3.9
+### v0.3.8
 * Added support for the following online providers: OpenAI, Anthropic, Groq, Google (More coming soon)
-* Added secrets manager

-### v0.3.8
 * Added secrets manager with encrypted storage
-* Added RAG system

 ### v0.3.7
 * Fix for possible crash when there is more than one model loaded into ollama